 The top intersections throughout the region were highlighted and ranked.
 For the ranking process, property damage only crashes were removed from the analysis.
-Given that the three emphasis areas identified from previous TSTA discussions were Intersections, Vulnerable Road Users (VRUs), and Speeding, the intersections were ranked based on overall fatal and injury crashes (separated by signalized and unsignalized), VRUs crashes (combined signalized and unsignalized), and speed related crashes (combined signalized and unsignalized).
-The maps of these locations are provided in the attachments.
+Given that the three emphasis areas identified from previous TSTA discussions were Intersections, Vulnerable Road Users (VRUs), and Speeding, the intersections were ranked based on overall fatal and injury crashes (separated by signalized and unsignalized), VRUs crashes (combined signalized and unsignalized), and speed related crashes (combined signalized and unsignalized and unsignalized in the attachments.